Ankarapithecus

-Ankarapithecus is a genus of extinct ape.
+Ankarapithecus (from Ankara and Ancient Greek πίθηκος (píthēkos), meaning "ape, monkey") is a genus of extinct ape.
 It was probably frugivorous, and would have weighed about 27 kg.
 Its remains were found close to Ankara in central Turkey beginning in the 1950s.
 It lived during the Late Miocene and was similar to Sivapithecus.
-Ankarapithecus are different as their specimen are relatively very large than other apes especially their mandibles and palates.
+The genus has one species, Ankarapithecus meteai, known as the Ankara monkey.

+Phylogénie des James Birx (2010) and David Begun (2015):